Definition of Litotes

 - Ken Adams is not an ordinary man

-- A million dollars is not a little amount.
+- A million dollars is no small amount.

 - You are not doing badly at all.